 This time when you want to gain altitude, you increase the collective angle of the rotor blades, and your helicopter starts lifting almost instantaneously with no lag time.

 To stop the rate of climb, you decrease the pitch of the rotor blades and again, the response of the helicopter is almost immediate.
 It takes only very small movements of the rotor blade pitch angle to achieve these instantaneous corrections and gives you very precise & immediate control of your RC helicopter's lift component.

 On full size and larger RC helicopters, this is the ONLY way to control lift and I can't think of one single rotor RC heli these days with a rotor diameter over 600mm (about 2 feet) that is fixed pitch any more.

 With a fairly constant rotor RPM, cyclic control is also much more consistent and the heli doesn't suffer from changing torque spikes as much meaning the tail rotor doesn't have to work as hard and is much less likely to blow out.

-Collective pitch rotor RPM is higher than with fixed pitch and as I mentioned, that gives much better wind handling immunity not to mention much faster flight performance.
+Collective Pitch rotor RPM is higher than with fixed pitch (comparing the same size helicopters) and as I mentioned, that gives much better wind handling immunity not to mention much faster flight performance.
 The other big benefit with CP is it allows inverted flying by allowing the pilot to produce negative pitch while upside down, thereby still creating positive lift.
-I go over how this works in the

-There are of course a few downsides to CP and the main one is the increase in cost and mechanical complexity.
+There are of course a few downsides to CP, the main two being the increase in cost and mechanical complexity.
 That said, some of today's micro collective pitch helicopters are actually not that much more expensive than what some fixed pitched birds cost.